MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/README.md

 This program uses a matrix of stock prices adjusted using a matrix of random numbers to generate a monte carlo price of an option, so this application could be memory intensive.
 I am running this on a macbook pro with 2.8 GHz and 16 GB of memory.

+A docs directory has been created which I suggest you look at, but the key parts are shown below:

 ## INSTALLATION

 ---